-After the initial monitoring period, Assessment Monitoring is required whenever a statistically significant increase over background constituent concentrations has been determined for one or more of the constituents listed in Table 2 (Detection Monitoring Constituents).
-Sampling must be conducted within 90 days of triggering an Assessment Monitoring Program for the constituents listed in Table 3 (Assessment Monitoring Constituents).
+After the initial monitoring period, Assessment Monitoring is required whenever a statistically significant increase over background constituent concentrations has been determined for one or more of the constituents listed in Table 2 (Constituents for Detection Monitoring).
+Sampling must be conducted within

+90 days of triggering an Assessment Monitoring Program for the constituents listed in Table 3 (Constituents for Assessment Monitoring).
 Within 90 days of receiving the results, and on a semiannual basis thereafter, all wells must be sampled for the constituents listed in Table 2 and Table 3.
 Groundwater protection standards must also be established of all constituents detected.